radcli14/resume/index.md

 #### Founder and Independent Software Developer
  * Providing mechanical, aerospace, and software engineering services, see: [dc-engineer.com](https://www.dc-engineer.com/)
+ * Published Python notebooks on the simulation and visualization of mechanical systems, see: [Double Pendulum](https://www.dc-engineer.com/double-pendulum/)
  * Created [`Mobile Multibody Dynamics`](https://www.momdyn.com/), the first-of-its-kind for Android and iOS
  * Wrote code in Swift, Kotlin, and Python for multi-platform deployment
  * Applied the machine learning framework TensorFlow to the estimation of aerodynamic properties of race cars